corefan/xenko-docs/en/manual/graphics/post-effects/color-transforms/custom-color-transforms.md

     ![My post effect](media/my-post-effect.png)

-7. Open the the `.xksl` file, remove the existing lines, and write your shader.
+7. Open the `.xksl` file, remove the existing lines, and write your shader.

     Shaders are written in Xenko Shading Language (XSL), which is based on HLSL.
 For more information, see [Shading language](index.md).